Atomic Kitten: 2003–2008: Ladies Night, Greatest Hits and hiatus

 In April 2003, the album Atomic Kitten was released in the United States, which consisted of tracks from their first two albums.
 The album was unsuccessful, although "The Tide Is High (Get the Feeling)" appeared on the soundtrack for the feature film, The Lizzie McGuire Movie.
 Following this, the group opted to focus solely on the European, Oceanian, South African and Asian markets.

 Before recording their third album, Kool & the Gang approached the group about a collaboration for their album of duets, The Hits: Reloaded.
 Kool & the Gang wanted to record an updated version of their hit "Ladies Night" and were looking for a girl group to sing the lyrics.
 Atomic Kitten liked the idea and inquired whether they could use it for their next album which was subsequently named Ladies Night in honour of this collaboration.
 After mainly relying on songwriters for their previous two albums, the group took significant creative control, co-writing eight of the fifteen songs.
 Ladies Night was released on 10 November 2003 and peaked at number five in the UK album chart.
 It was certified Platinum for sales in excess of 300,000 copies.
-The album included four UK top 10 singles; "Be With You", "Ladies Night", "If You Come To Me" and "Someone like Me".
+The album included three UK top 10 singles; "Ladies Night", "If You Come To Me" and "Someone like Me".

 In March 2004, the group released the double A-side single "Someone like Me"/"Right Now 2004", and embarked on their Greatest Hits Tour to support the Ladies Night album and the upcoming release of their Greatest Hits album.
 Shortly before the tour began, the group announced they would be taking an extended break after the completion of the tour, which would serve as a "goodbye" to their fans.
 The tour's final concert was released on DVD under the title The Greatest Hits Live at Wembley Arena on 19 April 2004.
 During the group's appearance on The Big Reunion, Hamilton revealed that she had decided to quit the group under the pressure of being a new mum and touring, having only been diagnosed with postnatal depression only nine months after she gave birth.
 This later led to the group's hiatus because they did not want to replace Hamilton.